polterguy/peeples/help-files/Peeples/01 - Introduction.md

 **Notice** the _"root"_ role is special, and always has 100% access to the entire system.
 You should in general only have one user of type _"root"_ in your system.
 The _"guest"_ role is also special, since it implies a visitor, that is not logged into your system.
-Be careful when granting access to the _"guest"_ role, since it allows any random visitor to your page, to do whatever you assign the _"guest"_ role to be allowed to do.
+Be careful when granting access to the _"guest"_ role, since it allows any random visitor to your server, to do whatever you assign the _"guest"_ role to be allowed to do.
 Hence, you cannot explicitly assign or create a user that belongs to the _"guest"_ role, since this would invalidate your system.